Beginner Hockey Programs

 Note: we had to eliminate the V9E due to the elliptical shaft – again, too easy to spot the difference there and we wanted this to be as anonymous as possible.

 Armed with 5 sticks of relatively equal specs – flexes in the mid-80s, all roughly the same as the most popular curve (Kane) and cut to the same height, we set out to do some TRUE testing.
 In our initial set of sessions, we grabbed five players from Southern New Hampshire University’s men’s team and two of our store managers (Danvers MA and Nashua NH).
-We interviewed them before each session and asked them what stick they currently use and why – then we sent them on the ice with their blacked-out beauties for some shooting.
+In our second set of sessions, we gave the sticks to the Boston Junior Bruins.
+We interviewed each player before each session and asked them what stick they currently use and why – then we sent them on the ice with their blacked-out beauties for some shooting.
 Afterward, we interviewed them again about which one they liked the best.

 This is the Pure Hockey Stick Challenge.
 We hope you enjoy it.
 We sure did.
 We’ll be releasing a series of videos in the coming weeks and months detailing each player, their session and their choices.